Azure Firewall FAQ

 How does Azure Firewall work differently from existing services such as NVAs in the marketplace?

 Azure Firewall is a basic firewall service that can address certain customer scenarios.
-It's expected that you will have a mix of third-party NVAs and Azure Firewall.
+It's expected that you'll have a mix of third-party NVAs and Azure Firewall.
 Working better together is a core priority.

 What is the difference between Application Gateway WAF and Azure Firewall?

 The Web Application Firewall (WAF) is a feature of Application Gateway that provides centralized inbound protection of your web applications from common exploits and vulnerabilities.
-Azure Firewall provides outbound network-level protection for all ports and protocols and application-level protection for outbound HTTP/S. Inbound protection for non-HTTP/S protocols (for example, RDP, SSH, FTP) is tentatively planned for Azure Firewall GA.
+Azure Firewall provides inbound protection for non-HTTP/S protocols (for example, RDP, SSH, FTP), outbound network-level protection for all ports and protocols, and application-level protection for outbound HTTP/S.

 What is the difference between Network Security Groups (NSGs) and Azure Firewall?